zenhack/docker-spk/README.md

 to sandstorm packages (`.spk` files), and signing and populating them with metadata based on `sandstorm-pkgdef.capnp`.

+Note that:

-Note that it is not possibly to automatically convert an arbitrary Docker image and have it work; the filesystem must be constructed to behave correctly inside Sandstorm's sandbox environment.
+* It is not possible to automatically convert an arbitrary Docker image and have it work; the filesystem must be constructed to behave correctly inside Sandstorm's sandbox environment.
+* Docker is only used to build the root filesystem of the app.
+  Accordingly, Dockerfile instructions like `CMD`, `EXPOSE`, `STOPSIGNAL`, etc, which do not modify the image's filesystem, have no effect on the app.
+For other forms of customization, edit `sandstorm-pkgdef.capnp`.

 # Building